Table of Contents

 - Never run from a dog and scream.

-How to Treat Dog Bites
+How To Treat Dog Bites

 - Wash the wound with soap and water right away.